palatok/next-jwt-auth/README.md

 # Next JWT Auth

+> [!NOTE]
+> This is a fork of the `next-jwt-auth` package, i've published it as a package only to be used within a project, this version is compatible with Next.js 15

 ## The problem

 In many application the frontend and backend are two separate application.
 Your JWT authentication service may be written in different language/framework and hosted somewhere else.
 You just want to call the auth service APIs from your NextJS app and manage JWT tokens.